 Who can apply?

 Candidates may apply if they hold (or will hold by the end of September) a master's degree or equivalent in Sociology, especially Economic Sociology; Political Science, especially Comparative Political Economy; Organization Studies (Business Administration); or related disciplines.
-Applicants should hold a master's degree with 120 ECTS (i.e. a 2-year full-time master's).
-A BA degree alone does not fulfill the requirements.
+Applicants should hold a master's degree with 120 ECTS (i.e., a 2-year full-time master's).
+A bachelor’s degree alone does not fulfill the requirements.
 Students will be expected to live and work in Cologne and/or Duisburg.
-Applicants' interests must fit into the general topic of the IMPRS-SPCE program (see How to Apply
+Applicants' interests must fit in with the general topics of the IMPRS-SPCE program (see How to Apply

 When can I apply?

 Openings for doctoral students at the International Max Planck Research School on the Social and Political Constitution of the Economy (IMPRS-SPCE) in October are usually announced in December of the preceding year.
 Please note the February 28 deadline!
 Applications arriving outside the application period cannot be considered.

 What should I do before I apply?

 Before submitting any documents, please familiarize yourself with the application procedure (How to Apply

 ).
 Please also take a close look at the IMPRS-SPCE faculty

 website and the faculty members’ individual websites and publications to find out more about the focus of their research, their specific theoretical and methodological orientations, and their availability as supervisors.
 Think about how your research project might fit in with their research interests.
 In your letter of application, you will be asked to describe your research and career interests.
 On the online application form, identify one or two IMPRS-SPCE professors who you think might serve as your dissertation advisor.